Examining the Need for Comprehensive National Paid Family and Medical Leave

 Although the Family and Medical Leave Act provided access to unpaid leave to a subset of employees in the United States more than 25 years ago, Congress has yet to enact a comprehensive national paid family and medical leave program.

 Proposals have been introduced in the 116th Congress to improve access to comprehensive paid family and medical leave for federal employees and all workers, including the Federal Employee Paid Leave Act (FEPLA) sponsored by Chairwoman Maloney, and the Family and Medical Insurance Leave Act (FAMILY Act) sponsored by Congresswoman DeLauro.

-The Honorable Rosa DeLauro
+The Honorable Rosa L. DeLauro

 Newfields, New Hampshire

-The National Coalition on Black Civic Participation
+Senior Policy Advisor, The Black Woman's Roundtable, on behalf of The National Coalition of Black Civic Participation